 \section{Examples.}

-We provide two numerical examples, one in discrete and one in continuous time, that illustrate the results on portfolio optimization.
+We provide two numerical examples, one in discrete and one in continuous time, that illustrate the numeraire-invariant approach to portfolio optimization.
 We then conclude with a third, theoretical example in an It\^o semimartingale setting.
 In all three examples we shall assume that logarithmic returns have independent increments.
 We will now collect some considerations that apply generally in semimartingale models with independent returns.

 To begin with, it is convenient to parametrize the trading strategies not in the number of shares~$\vt$, but rather in the dollar amounts invested in the individual assets